mnlcz/writeups/Writerside/topics/Bandit.md

 ### Special characters

 To interact with the file named `-` the user has to write it with the path: `./-`.
-Because doing, for example, `file -` or `file '-'` wont work.
+Because doing, for example, `file -` or `file '-'` won't work.

 ## Room 02